chassisml/chassis/docs/docs/tutorials/ds-connect.md

 All other functions like `predict`, `pre_process` or `post_process` are completely up to you and the requirements of your model.

 This is the conda environment that we are going to define in this case for our model.
+Please note that `mlflow` is ALWAYS required.

 ```python
 conda_env = {